strongbox/strongbox-docs/docs/developer-guide/layout-providers/maven-2-layout-provider.md

 ## Classes of Interest

-The following are some of the most important classes you will need to be familiar with in order to work on this layout provider:
+The following are some of the more important classes you will need to be familiar with in order to work on this layout provider:

 | Coordinate   | Description |
 |:-------------|:------------|